streamtv85/elya-nodes-map/README.md

+### ElyaCoin Network Nodes Map

+the code is build for elyacoin pow which is a fork of Karbo.
+So it has HTTP API accessible (if enabled in config), and the list of connected peers can be found at http://localhost:57778/peers

 to get the most accurate results, make sure to rebuild your coin daemon with the following value changed:
 P2P_LOCAL_WHITE_PEERLIST_LIMIT from 1000 to 10000